SZharkov/arbitrum-airdrop-claimer/README.md

 In order to use approve script run `npm run approve` or `yarn approve`.
 Make sure to configure `config.js` first.

+## Errors
+If you see an error something like `TypeError [ERR_UNKNOWN_FILE_EXTENSION]` or `The engine "node" is incompatible with this module` then you need to use another version of Node.js.
+This script is supposed to work with Node.js >= 16.15.0.

 ## Credits and donations
 Script was created by Serhii Zharkov.
 You can follow him on:
 - https://twitter.com/zharkov_crypto